Pre-pack administration: control over pre-packs looks set to tighten further

 With very low uptake on the pre-pack pool and continuing concern over the secrecy of pre-pack sales (and whether they deliver the best returns for creditors), the government has indeed deemed it necessary to take further action.

-The government published draft regulations in October 2020 which, if implemented, would either require creditor consent for pre-pack sales to connected parties (which for the reasons we set out in the attachment below, we consider unlikely to be utilised much in practice) or that connected parties get an independent opinion in relation to such sales to justify the terms of the sale – most crucially, the price.
+The government has now laid before Parliament regulations which, when they come into force, will either require creditor consent for pre-pack sales to connected parties (which for the reasons we set out in the attachment below, we consider unlikely to be utilised much in practice) or that connected parties get an independent opinion in relation to such sales to justify the terms of the sale – most crucially, the price.
 This looks set to increase the cost to connected purchasers but perhaps it will, finally, put to rest the long-running criticism of pre-packs.

 UK Corporate Insolvency and Governance Act 2020: what the aviation industry needs to know about the ban on the operation of ipso facto clausesRead More